testdouble/mocktail/docs/stubbing_and_verifying.md

 ## Stubbing with arguments

-Of course, you wouldn't need a library to help you stub no-arg methods, so let's start passing some values:
+Of course, you wouldn't need a library if all you were stubbing was no-arg methods, so let's start passing some values:

 ```ruby
 stubs { bartop.place_coaster(1) }.with { :coaster_1 }
 stubs { bartop.place_coaster(2) }.with { :coaster_2 }
 ```

-And you can probably guess how these would behave:
+And you can probably guess how these will behave:

 ```ruby
 > bartop.place_coaster(2)